zahrahaji10/zahrahaji10/README.md

 <h1 align="center" style="margin-top: 25px;"> Zahra Haji </h1>

 Hello!
-My name is Zahra, and I'm a Therapeutic Radiographer in the NHS.
-I am currently in pursuit to transitioning full as a junior software developer.
-I completed a coding bootcamp at the university of birmingham.
-My primary areas of expertise are mainly front-end-development.
-Currently, I'm working to further develop my skills and expertise.
+I'm a Therapeutic Radiographer in the NHS.
+I am currently in pursuit to transitioning fully as a junior software developer.
+My primary area of expertise is front and back end development.
+Currently, I'm working to further develop my skills.
 Checkout some of my personal and collaborated projects.
-Maybe you’ll be amazed at my overall growth so far in my journey.
+Maybe you’ll be amazed at my overall growth so far in my journey ; )

 <!-- projects -->
 <h1 style="margin-top: 40px;"> Example of my work </h1>